Bruce P. Crandall

-Bruce Perry Crandall (born February 17, 1933) is a retired United States Army officer who received the Medal of Honor for his actions as a pilot during the Battle of Ia Drang on November 14, 1965, in South Vietnam.
+Bruce Perry Crandall (February 17, 1933 – May 31, 2026) was a United States Army officer who received the Medal of Honor for his actions as a pilot during the Battle of Ia Drang on November 14, 1965, in South Vietnam.
 During the battle, he flew 22 missions in a Bell Huey helicopter into enemy fire to evacuate more than 70 wounded and bring ammunition and supplies to United States forces.
 His actions in the battle of the Ia Drang valley were portrayed by actor Greg Kinnear in the Mel Gibson film, We Were Soldiers.
 By the end of the Vietnam War, he had flown more than 900 combat missions.
 He retired from the army as a lieutenant colonel and worked several jobs in different states before settling down with his wife in his home state of Washington.
-As of 2024, Crandall lives in Tempe, Arizona.

-Personal life
+Background

-Crandall was born in 1933 and raised in Olympia, Washington, the capital of the state.
+Crandall was born on February 17, 1933, in Olympia, Washington, where he was also raised.
 He attended public schools and became an All-American baseball player in high school.
 He attended the University of Washington in Seattle until being drafted into the United States Army in 1953 during the Korean War.

-Crandall married Arlene Shaffer on March 31, 1956, and they had three sons and five grandchildren.
-Arlene died on November 2, 2010, from cancer.
+He married Arlene Shaffer on March 31, 1956, and they had three sons and five grandchildren.
+Arlene died from cancer on November 2, 2010.
+Crandall died at his residence in Tempe, Arizona, on May 31, 2026, at the age of 93.